Blog | 27th Feb, 2023

 The Morrison government recently invested $1.3 billion into “off-farm” efficiency projects, which typically save water by improving channel infrastructure used by multiple irrigators.
 Analysis shows most of these projects have been wildly expensive and unable to recover enough water quickly enough.
 [6] Nature Conservation Council NSW called one project in the Murrumbidgee a “scandalous waste of taxpayers’ money”, with just 6.3GL of water for the environment costing more than eight times the market price.

-How can water buybacks support regional communities?
+How can buying water support regional communities?

 In fact, each tender found an abundance of farmers willing to offer water for sale.
 Over the first 4 years of water buybacks, before the Abbott government came to power, every tender was oversubscribed.
 At points, the number of applications outstripped those accepted by wide margins.
 [7]